linxside/MovieDatabase/README.md

 * The user must be able to search for actors by their names.
   * API: /search/multi for searching movies, tv show and people
   * API: /search/person
-* The user must be able to filter his search results for the actors by TODO
-  * API: /discover can filter for people but not for one specific title
-  * API: /person/{id}/movie_credits can be a datasource for movies in which the person was
-  * API: /person/{id}/tv_credits can be a datasource for tv shows in which the person was
 * The user must be able to view the following details for an actor:
   * Movies and series in which the actor had screen time
     * API: /person/{id}/movie_credits